 If you would rather buy your blue moissanite ring from an independent jewelry store, you can shop at Aadvark Jewelry or Diamondrensu.
-Although these blue moissanite engagement rings are pricier compared to Etsy, these shops are more reputable and trustworthy.
+Although these engagement rings are pricier compared to Etsy, these shops are more reputable and trustworthy.
 Moreover, you can find plenty of information about the rings, including their carat weight, clarity, color, and other important details.

 Of course, viewing the ring in person is always a good idea.
 If you prefer to buy jewelry this way, try visiting a local jewelry store that offers blue moissanite engagement rings.

 Blue and gray moissanite engagement rings are exceptionally beautiful.
 To make sure you’ve selected the right model, ask about the ring’s “four Cs.”

 Like I said before, lab-grown blue moissanite comes in various undertones, so you can find a hue that looks best on your (or your fiancée’s) hand.
 Blue moissanite is a budget-friendly alternative to blue diamonds and sapphires.
 What’s more, they go beautifully with any skin color.

 Lab-grown moissanite can be found in a wide variety of cuts because it’s so durable.
 You can usually choose between round brilliant, cushion, baguette, emerald, pear, princess, Marquise, and even antique cuts.